 According to in 2013 DNA analysis is Carmenère from a probably natural crossing Mourál x Cabernet Franc emerged. (until then Gros Cabernet accepted as mother variety).
 This explains the confusion with Cabernet Sauvignon and Merlot, both of which have Cabernet Franc as parents.
 There was confusion in northern Italy, where vines planted under the Cabernet Franc name in the 1980s and 1990s were actually Carmenère.
 And in Chile it was mistaken for Merlot until the 1990s.
 The variety grown in China Cabernet Blended is identical to Carmenère according to DNA analysis.
 The Carmenère variety was a crossing partner in several new varieties by the Italian breeder Rebo Rigotti, such as B. Gosen,

-The late-ripening, unsustainable vine tends to Verrieseln and is prone to root problems.
-It produces a dark purple, full-bodied red wine with soft tannins and a variety of blackberry, blackberry aromas pepper. chocolate. tobacco and leather, It was first mentioned in 1783 in the Bergerac area under the name Carmeynere.
-The variety was especially in the early 18th century Médoc much appreciated and founded together with the Cabernet Franc the glory of the local top Châteaux.
-Before the phylloxera she was more likely to blend in Bordeaux wines.
+The late ripening, unprofitable vine tends to Verrieseln and is prone to root problems.
+It produces a dark purple, full-bodied red wine with soft tannins and diverse aromas of blackberries and black pepper. chocolate. tobacco and leather, It was first mentioned in 1783 in the Bergerac area under the name Carmeynere.
+The variety was particularly popular in the early 18th century Médoc very much appreciated and together with the Cabernet Franc established the fame of the top chateaux there.
+Before the phylloxera she was more often blended in Bordeaux wines.

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012

-Pictures: Ursula Bruehl, Doris Schneider, Julius Kühn Institute (JKI)
+Images: Ursula Brühl, Doris Schneider, Julius Kühn Institute (JKI)